 I've seen many blends containing everything from fennel to celery seed, but I had a specific flavour in mind and went about toasting and grinding the spices until I hit the right balance.

 While most of the ingredients in the spice blend are widely available and familiar to western chefs, Sichuan pepper is a little less common.
 Despite its name it actually has no relation to black pepper or chili peppers.
 Both the leaves and berries are edible and it's a popular spice in Asia known by many different names.
-In China it's known as Huajiao, in Japan it goes by Sansho and in Nepalese it's called Timur.
+In China it's known as Huajiao, in in Nepalese it's called Timur and in Japan there's a related spice called Sansho.

 Sichuan pepper has a slightly citrusy, pine-like flavor that has a tingly numbing effect on your tongue when eaten fresh or in larger doses.
 When dried the shiny black seeds inside the brown husks have a distinctly gritty texture like sand, and since the husk is the part with the flavor I strongly recommend you pick out all the black seeds (labour intensive, but worth it).